Serializers

 In general, the serializer class shall process texts of an object in all available languages i.e. the original language as well as any translations.
 It shall respect the "Serialize Main Language Only" setting of a repository and limit the texts to the language provided to the constructor (MV_LANGUAGE).

-The recommended approach is to check io_xml->i18n_params( )-main_language_only = abap_false and then serialize the additional translations in the XML (typically using I18N prefix).
-During deserialize the translation languages can then be retrieved and processed accordingly.
+The recommended approach is to check io_xml->i18n_params( )-main_language_only = abap_false and then serialize the additional translations in the XML (typically using the I18N prefix).
+During deserialize, the translation languages can then be retrieved and processed accordingly.

 Example: TABLopen in new window.